-- 13. A transmitter port (TX/OUT) must be connected to a receiver port (RX/IN) and vice versa.
-In the single-fiber point-to-point topology (Figure 25) and star topology (Figure 28), this rule applies only to data flowing from a data source/terminal until it reaches the Demux's OUT port. - 14.
-A mux/demux trunk port (OUT/IN) can receive and transmit on any channel. - 15.
-A mux/demux channel port (TX/RX) can receive and transmit only on a specific channel. - 16.
+- 11. The overload on the receiver of any transponder must NOT exceed -2 dBm otherwise the receiver will burn out! - 12.
+To manage the LD1600, an Mgt (management) module must be installed in Slot 17. - 13.
+Mux, Demux, OADM, 1+1, Service, and OA Modules must be plugged only in slots 19 to 24.
+For convenience, it is advisable to arrange them in some fixed order, for e.g., in the following left-to-right order: Mux; Demux; OADM; 1+1, Service, OA. - 14.
+A transmitter port (TX/OUT) must be connected to a receiver port (RX/IN) and vice versa.
+In the single-fiber point-to-point topology (Figure 23) and star topology (Figure 26), this rule applies only to data flowing from a data source/terminal until it reaches the Demux's OUT port. - 15.
+A mux/demux trunk port (OUT/IN) can receive and transmit on any channel. - 16.
+A mux/demux channel port (TX/RX) can receive and transmit only on a specific channel. - 17.
 Access Cable Fiber Length where,

-The maximum allowed length of fiber interconnecting an LDx00 and an access unit is calculated as follows:
+The maximum allowed length of fiber interconnecting an LD1600 and an access unit is calculated as follows:

-S = P / A

-S = Maximum allowed length
+S = P/A

-P = [Transmitter Power - Receiver Sensitivity] dB.
-It is the power budget available between the LDx00 module and access unit.
+- S = Maximum allowed length - P = [Transmitter Power Receiver Sensitivity] dB.
+It is the power budget available between the LD1600 module and access unit.